dr-natetorious/book-Fuzz_Testing/Chapters/0_Introduction.md

 The approach requires minimal application modification—typically just recompiling with coverage instrumentation and creating simple wrapper scripts that read fuzzer-generated files.
 This low barrier to entry makes AFL++ an excellent starting point for teams beginning their fuzzing journey.

-[PLACEHOLDER:DIAGRAM AFL++ Workflow Architecture.
+[PLACEHOLDER: DIAGRAM AFL++ Workflow Architecture.
 Shows the complete AFL++ testing cycle from initial corpus through mutation, execution, coverage analysis, and corpus evolution.
-Illustrates feedback-driven improvement process.
+Illustrates a feedback-driven improvement process.
 High value.
-Demonstrates coverage-guided fuzzing principles clearly for reader understanding.]
+Demonstrates coverage-guided fuzzing principles clearly for the reader's understanding.]

 **Performance characteristics make AFL++ suitable for finding bugs that require extensive exploration.** The tool can execute thousands of test cases per second while maintaining corpus diversity that prevents convergence on local maxima.
 Teams typically run AFL++ campaigns for hours or days to discover deep bugs that require millions of iterations to trigger reliably.